hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 If you have other examples to illustrate this, let me know so I can add them to this post.
 I may update this post from time to time, so [subscribe to the feed][tagfeed] to get notified!

-*A short note:* My intention with this post is to help you, my reader from the US or elsewhere, understand better what's actually in the GDPR.
-I have great respect for many of the people mentioned below (some of whom I consider or have considered personal heroes).
-I hope they are fine with a bit of teasing ;-)
+*A short note:* My intention with this post is to help you, my reader from the US or elsewhere, understand better the GDPR and what's in it.
+I have great respect for many of the people mentioned below (some of whom I consider or have considered personal heroes) and, as the saying goes in French, *qui aime bien châtie bien*.

 [tagfeed]: /tags/gdprExplainedByUS/index.atom

 # Summary {#update2021-09}

-5 things that US people call for having in a ”good” privacy law instead of the GDPR, that actually are in the GDPR:
+5 things that US people call for having in a “good” privacy law to address pitfalls of the GDPR, that are actually addressed in the GDPR:

 1.  **Snowden/Tim Wu**: Good laws must start from regulating data collection, not just data use.